-2. ROOM ACCESSORIES & EMBELLISHED FURNISHING - such as bulletin board, fabric décor, lampshade, picture frame (may be non sewn items).
-Includes items such as placemats and lampshades that have been changed by adding fabric, painted design or other embellishments.

-3. FABRIC ACCESSORY such as pillow, throw blanket, wall hanging, windsock, placemats, napkins, tablecloth, macramé and needlework items including needlepoint, bargello, counted cross-stitch, latch hooking, crewel embroidery, candle wicking, knitting and crocheting etc. Includes the fabric content and fabric care needs to be included in the description.

-4. MAJOR FURNISHING ITEMS MADE OF FABRIC - quilt, bedspread, coverlet, curtains, etc. The fabric content and fabric care needs to be included in the description.

-5. A GROUP OR CLUB PROJECT - Group or Club Project such as a quilt, wall hanging etc. (Club Banners see Communications and Expressive Arts classes.)
-The fabric content and fabric care needs to be included in the description.

-6. HOME STORAGE - laundry bags, shoe bags, locker caddies, travel storage, etc.

-7. TABLE SETTING EXHIBIT - An entry should include table setting for one person, menu, short story about the specific occasion the setting is for, table cloth, place mats, napkins (may be artfully displayed/folded), centerpiece and table decoration as appropriate to complete the table setting.
+- 2. ROOM ACCESSORIES & EMBELLISHED FURNISHING such as bulletin board, fabric décor, lampshade, picture frame (may be non sewn items).
+Includes items such as placemats and lampshades that have been changed by adding fabric, painted design or other embellishments. - 3.
+FABRIC ACCESSORY such as pillow, throw blanket, wall hanging, windsock, placemats, napkins, tablecloth, macramé and needlework items including needlepoint, bargello, counted cross-stitch, latch hooking, crewel embroidery, candle wicking, knitting and crocheting etc. Includes the fabric content and fabric care needs to be included in the description. - 4.
+MAJOR FURNISHING ITEMS MADE OF FABRIC quilt, bedspread, coverlet, curtains, etc. The fabric content and fabric care needs to be included in the description. - 5.
+A GROUP OR CLUB PROJECT Group or Club Project such as a quilt, wall hanging etc. (Club Banners see Communications and Expressive Arts classes.)
+The fabric content and fabric care needs to be included in the description. - 6.
+HOME STORAGE laundry bags, shoe bags, locker caddies, travel storage, etc. - 7.
+TABLE SETTING EXHIBIT An entry should include table setting for one person, menu, short story about the specific occasion the setting is for, table cloth, place mats, napkins (may be artfully displayed/folded), centerpiece and table decoration as appropriate to complete the table setting.
 Exhibits should be displayed on a small table such as a card table (provided by the exhibitor) in the club booth.
 The exhibit should remain in place during the full time period.
 Judging will take place on Tuesday.
 Exhibitors need not be present.

+8. CREATIVE FRAMING

+- Criteria for exhibiting in Creative Framing Class: - One Exhibit per Exhibitor. - Exhibits simply placed in a commercial frame are ineligible. - Exhibitors are expected to draw on their artistic sensibilities to enhance an existing image via the creative framing process. - Entry will include both photo and frame and item will be evaluated together.
+Photo is not to be entered in any other class. - Exhibitors should use their imagination such that Creative Framing serves to create a visual image that is more powerful than the sum of all its parts. - The possibilities are limited only by your own ideas and collaboration. - Creative Framing Possibilities:

+- Create your own physical frame using materials discovered in the environment (i.e., leaves, sticks, pinecones). - Sandwich your photo between two pieces of commercially framed glass, then carefully add your own rendering to the piece. - See the physical frame as a three-dimensional space that uses depth in ways that stimulate viewer attention. - Decorating or adding to a commercial frame is acceptable, as long as the exhibitor has "made it his own" by modification.